LukeLIN-web/DL2/README.md

 We implement a3c in our codes.

+We train Policy NN with REINFORCE algorithm, critic NN with temporal  difference algorithm.

 We use a `net_gradients_qs = [multiprocessing.Queue(1) for i in range(pm.NUM_AGENTS)]`  to pass our gradients.

 Each agent sends gradients to the central agent `net_gradients_q.put(policy_grads)`